 After that, you can divide the dough into individual cookies.
 I like to use this small cookie scoop.
 It’s a great investment if you like to bake or if you plan more baking in your future!
 This scoop holds 2 teaspoons of dough, which is enough for a 2-inch diameter cookie.

-Now take your Halloween crinkle cookies out of the freezer, add the edible monster eyes and bake until done.
+Now take your Halloween crinkle cookies out of the freezer, add the edible monster eyes to the top of the cookies and bake until done on a parchment paper lined cookie sheet.
 You can serve these in little stacks.
 These monster eye cookies are awesome for a Halloween table centerpiece.
+They are a great alternative to a sugar cookie and a fun way to celebrate before the Halloween candy comes out.

 There are lots of easy Halloween cookie decorating ideas to choose from.
-I especially love these Halloween monster eye crinkle cookies because they’re so easy.
-Halloween monster cookies also come out perfectly ever time.
+I especially love these Halloween cake mix cookies because they’re so easy.
+Halloween monster cookies also come out perfectly every time.
 Even if you’re relatively new to baking, you’ll find these cake mix Halloween cookies wonderfully easy.

 More Halloween Cookie Decorating Ideas

 Perhaps you’d like to vary the shape of your cookies.
 Do you have a pumpkin or ghost-shaped cookie cutter?
 They would also work.
-If you have kids, I think they’d love lending a hand making spooky Halloween treats with you.
+If you have kids, I think they’d love lending a hand making spooky Halloween treats like these little monsters with you.
 You can help smaller kids cut the themed cookies out.
 Older ones can mix the dough.

-These simple Halloween monster eye crinkle cookies can also be flavoured however you want, so if you want to add vanilla extract or something like hazelnut or rum extract, you can tweak them to your heart’s content.
+These simple monster crinkle cookies can also be flavoured however you want, so if you want to add vanilla extract or something like hazelnut or rum extract, you can tweak them to your heart’s content.
 Make this Halloween cookies recipe you own!
+It is the perfect cookie for busy moms because it is an easy recipe with simple ingredients.

 These cookies have been around since the early 1800s and I’m sure you’ve seen them in bakeries during the holidays as well as on holiday platters.
 They come in different flavours and are great for every occasion.
 You might like to try romantic pink crinkle cookies for Valentine’s Day or some green, red and white ones for Christmas, if you’re into making festive recipes to celebrate the occasion.